CarlBarl/JOBSEARCHER4/README.md

 # Student Job Platform

 A Next.js application that helps students find job opportunities across Sweden.
-This platform integrates with the Swedish JobTech API to provide a tailored job search experience for students looking for part-time work, internships, and entry-level positions.
+This platform integrates with both the Swedish JobTech APIs - JobAd API and JobSearch API - to provide a comprehensive job search experience for students looking for part-time work, internships, and entry-level positions.

 ## Project Overview